tylerlrhodes/bagombo/README.md

 Simple blogging software using ASP.NET Core MVC and Entity Framework Core

+See it in action at [www.bagombo.org](http://www.bagombo.org)

 ### 0.2 Alpha is released
+* It's only tested on Windows Server 2016 and SQL Server 2016
 * This is basically useable as a blog now
 * The home page is really the only spot where modifying code is needed, by updating /Views/Home/Index.html -- basically to update links to entries instead of taking what was left over
 * You can run it by compiling from Visual Studio 2017 and publishing it to a server, then set it up in IIS